renegadevi/scripts-and-snippets/MacOS/install-macos-vmwarefusion.md

 Once downloaded and you have run the pkg, it will end up in your `/Applications` folder just like if you had downloaded from the Mac App Store in the first place.

-## 2. Prepare a ISO for VMWare
+## 2. Preparing a ISO for VMWare

+This is to prevent any issues during install.
+You can do part in many different ways but this is the most reliable way I found to do it.

-Open up `Terminal.app` and let's get started
+Start by open up `Terminal.app`

 ### Create a volume
 ```sh